Travel Australia With Kids – Doable or Impossible?

 Emma: Yeah, it was good.
 It was very satisfying actually.

-Where do you generally stay?
+Where do you generally stay as you travel Australia with kids?

 Travis: Definitely a big mixture.